Loading Content, Please wait....

 "We're queer ways travelling people.
 One night we'll stay and one night we'll not and we'll have the whole camp gone up and thrown into a cart.
 Cocks and roosters and goats and all the crockery and the kettle bar and all your belongings heaped together on the back of the cart....'

-A selection from my newly launched ibook: "IRISH TINKERS, A Portrait of Irish Travellers in the 1970's".
+A selection from: "IRISH TINKERS, A Portrait of Irish Travellers in the 1970's".
 The book was originally published in 1976 and the hard copy is now out of print.

-Through photographs and transcripts, the book documents this resilliant nomadic subculture and it's battle in the 1970s to survive independently and to remain unfettered by persuasions of education, television and the authorities to conform.
+Through photographs by Janine Wiedel and transcripts by Martina O'Fearadhaigh, the book documents this resilient nomadic subculture and it's battle in the 1970s to survive independently and to remain unfettered by persuasions of education, television and the authorities to conform.
 A way of life based on basic survival and extraordinarily close family ties.
 A community in transition.

 https://itunes.apple.com/gb/book/irish-tinkers/id590461059?mt=11&uo=4

 Please note: The transcripts alongside the photographs are not the words spoken by the people depicted in the particular photograph.
-They are however accurate transcriptions of the words of Irish Tinker interviewed
+They are however accurate transcriptions by Martina O'Fearadhaigh of the words of Irish Tinker interviewed.

 In the early 1970's, I spent five years traveling back and forth to Ireland visiting and photographing the Irish Tinkers (now called Travellers).
 I was fascinated by their nomadic lifestyle and their ability to survive and live independently despite the efforts of society and the authorities to force them into permanent campsite or houses.